trentlarson/endorser-ch/README.md

 echo "INSERT INTO registration (did, maxClaims, maxRegs, epoch) VALUES ('YOUR_DID', 100, 10000, 1719348718092);" | sqlite3 ../endorser-ch-dev.sqlite3
 # ... but as an alternative for test DB & user setup: run a local test with instructions below to generate sample data, then: `cp ../endorser-ch-test-local.sqlite3 ../endorser-ch-dev.sqlite3` and rerun `npm run dev` and you'll have user #0 and others from the CREDS in [this file](./test/util.js)
 ```
+If you just want to get running with initial test user, run `test/test.sh` (or do the "bare" setup below).

 #### Other Ways To Run